logigearcorp/docs.testarchitect.com/content/automation-guide/application-testing/mobile-testing/testing-mobile-web-applications/testing-web-apps-in-mobile-emulation-mode/creating-mobile-browser-profiles/_index.md

         ![](/images/TA_Automation/Images/DPR.png)

-    **Remember:** To define DPR, use the [setDeviceMetricsOverride](https://chromedevtools.github.io/debugger-protocol-viewer/tot/Emulation/#method-setDeviceMetricsOverride) method with the deviceScaleFactor parameter.
+{{<remember>}} To define DPR, use the [setDeviceMetricsOverride](https://chromedevtools.github.io/debugger-protocol-viewer/tot/Emulation/#method-setDeviceMetricsOverride) method with the deviceScaleFactor parameter.

 4. Trigger touch events: Toggles mouse event-based touch event emulation.
 This touch screen emulator lets you accurately test touch events and sequences as if you were using a touch-enabled device.

-    **Remember:** To simulate touch events, use the [setTouchEmulationEnabled](https://chromedevtools.github.io/debugger-protocol-viewer/tot/Emulation/#method-setTouchEmulationEnabled) method with the enabled parameter.
+{{<remember>}} To simulate touch events, use the [setTouchEmulationEnabled](https://chromedevtools.github.io/debugger-protocol-viewer/tot/Emulation/#method-setTouchEmulationEnabled) method with the enabled parameter.
 For example:

     ```
     { "method" : "Emulation.setTouchEmulationEnabled", "params" : { "enabled" : true } }